rspamd/rspamd.com/doc/lua/sync_async.md

 ### DNS module {#API-example-DNS-module}

-To work with DNS properly, new module `rspamd_dns` was introduced obsoleting former `task:get_resolver()` calls.
-New API requires to explicitly specify type of request instead of providing set of `resolve_*` methods.
+To work with DNS properly, a new module called `rspamd_dns` has been introduced, which replaces the former `task:get_resolver()` calls.
+The new API requires explicit specification of the type of request, rather than providing a set of `resolve_*` methods.

 #### Asynchronous DNS request
 {:.no_toc}